Sammy Troughton

 Samuel Edward Troughton (born 27 March 1964 in Lisburn, Northern Ireland) is a Northern Irish former footballer who played as a forward and now a coach.

 Playing career

 Club

 Troughton played for Glentoran and Wolverhampton Wanderers before coming to South Africa in 1985 to play for Jomo Cosmos, Mamelodi Sundowns and then Orlando Pirates.
 He was popularly known as "Special Branch" during his playing days in South Africa.
 In 1986, he briefly played for Crusaders, playing two league games in two days against Linfield and Glentoran (scoring in the latter) in December 1986.

 Management career

-After retiring from football, Troughton coached mainly lower league sides like Arcadia Shepherds, Pretoria University and Durban Stars.
+After retiring from his playing career, Troughton coached mainly lower league South African sides like Arcadia Shepherds, Pretoria University and Durban Stars.
 He also had a short stint as Orlando Pirates coach in 1994 and worked as an assistant coach for Free State Stars.